padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 #### Type 5 Summary

 - This test case split the network to isolate only members.
 The locators are reachable from all members.
-- We saw Pulse behaved as if nothing happened.
-It continues to show all the members are inact.
+- We saw Pulse behaves as if nothing happened.
+It continues to show that all the members are inact and normal.
 - We saw nothing in the log files indicate there is a network partition.
 - We then used `gfsh` to execute a `describe region` command, which blocked indefinitely.
 - All member log files show that one (1) thread is stuck.
 The locator also recorded that it is waiting for replies from all members.